-Nestled between the Pacific Ocean and Cascade Mountains, the region offers the best of the Pacific Northwest with hiking, biking, and endless miles of trails.
-The city offers historic architecture and new structures creating an eclectic city.
+Nestled between the Pacific Ocean and Cascade Mountains, our region offers the best of the Pacific Northwest.
+There’s never a shortage of things to do in Vancouver – no matter what your idea of fun.
+Although COVID safety policies have caused some changes to indoor activities, our hiking, biking, and endless miles of trails are a healthy option.
+Vancouver is filled with historic architecture and new structures, creating an eclectic city.
 This scenic destination is full of year-round natural attractions, multi-use paved trails, and green space dedicated to recreation.

-Experience the camp where explorers Lewis and Clark provisioned before their return trek or visit Officer’s Row which housed United States Army Officers throughout almost every major event in our country’s history.
+Our area history can be experienced hands on!
+Visit the camp where explorers Lewis and Clark provisioned before their return trek, or visit Officer’s Row, the home of United States Army Officers throughout almost every major event in our country’s history.
 Clark County offers diverse culinary experiences from locally sourced fare to artisan bakeries.
 Experience the city brimming with recreational, historical, and cultural opportunities.

 With so much to do in the Vancouver and Clark County area, it’s hard to narrow it down.
 This scenic city, nestled in the gorgeous landscape of the Pacific Northwest, offers something for everyone.
 Whether you’re planning on taking advantage of the landscape or wanting to indulge in the blossoming culinary scene, you’ll find it all here in Vancouver.